What is a Financial Aid Award Letter?

 - First, a Federal Pell Grant is awarded and it is the foundation of all aid consideration.
 This is a need-based grant.
 The grant is based on your EFC and your enrollment status.
-The grant assists students with documented need who have not earned a bachelor's, master's or professional degree.
+The grant assists students with documented need who have not earned a Bachelor's degree or higher.

-If a student is eligible for a Federal Pell Grant and meets the priority deadline of April 15th, the student will be considered for the following funding: (note that limited funding is available)
+If a student is eligible for a Federal Pell Grant and meets the priority deadline of April 15, the student will be considered for one of the following additional funding options: (note that limited funding is available)

-- Leveraging Education Assistance Program (LEAP) is an award utilizing state funds.
+- Leveraging Education Assistance Program (LEAP) is an award utilizing both federal and state funds.
 The award is for Arizona residents only who are in need of additional financial assistance and who are enrolled for at least half-time (6 or more credits per semester).

 What is Unmet Need?

-If you have an Unmet Need you are encouraged to apply for the following:
+If you have an Unmet Need you are encouraged to also apply for:

-- Federal Work-Study (FWS) program offers students with financial need an opportunity to earn money working a job at NPC or at certain off-campus agencies while attending college.
+- Federal Work Study (FWS) program offers students with financial need an opportunity to earn additional money working a job on a campus/center at NPC or at certain off-campus agencies while attending college.
 In addition to earning funds for college costs, FWS offers students the opportunity to gain work experience and develop references for future employment.
-Your wage is determined by the NPC Financial Aid Office.
+Wages begin at $10 per hour and are set by the NPC Financial Aid Office.

 Can I apply for a Federal Student Loan?

-No, NPC does not participate in any Federal Student Loan Programs including Stafford, PLUS, Perkins and Direct Loans.
+No, NPC does NOT participate in any Federal Student Loan Programs including Stafford, FFELP, PLUS, Perkins and Direct Loans.

 What other funding can I apply for?

 You may apply for NPC institutional, private or tribal scholarships.
-All scholarship information is available through the NPC website's Scholarship Search.
+Information about scholarships is available through the NPC Scholarship Search.

 FINANCIAL AID REFUNDS:

-Financial aid refunds are disbursed though the NPC Bankmobile VIBE (debit card) after all tuition and fees have been deducted from the student's award for the semester.
+- All financial aid refunds are disbursed though Bankmobile after all NPC tuition and fees have been deducted from the student's award for the semester.

-All financial aid refunds are disbursed early so students may purchase their books before the start of classes each semesters.
+- All financial aid refunds are disbursed two weeks before the first day of classes so students may purchase their books.

 When will I receive my NPC Refund Selection Kit in the mail?